monmouth-college-cs/sddc-reading-notes-monmouth-college-comp-335/Ch4Third2Questions.md

 ### Design and New Feature Ideas

-What are two positives of Backlogs?
+What are three positives of Backlogs?

      	 Answers:
     	 1) lets the customer know you haven't forgotten about those features.